siddhantmahajani/Salary_Prediction/README.md

 The program takes experience in years as input and then predicts the expected salary of the employee.
 The experience ranges from 1 to 20 year(s).

 Polynomial Regression:
-To predict the salaries of the employee, I have used Polynomial Regression with the degree 3 to get more accurate and reliable salaries as the output.
+To predict the salaries of the employee, I have used Polynomial Regression with the degree/order 3 to get accurate and reliable salaries as the output.
-To learn more about Polynomial Regression refer: https://www.analyticsvidhya.com/blog/2020/03/polynomial-regression-python/

 Libraries used for prediction:
 1. pandas